Total Drama Action: Production

 Like Total Drama Island, Total Drama Action was developed and produced by Fresh TV, targeting an age group of 10-to 16-year-olds.
-Many of the show's settings, as well as the show's opening sequence, are deliberately made to be as close as to their Total Drama Island counterparts as possible; Camp Wawanakwa, the setting of Total Drama Island, was also revisited on several occasions, most notably as the site of some of the season's challenges.
+Many of the show's settings, as well as the show's opening sequence, are deliberately made to be as close as possible to their Total Drama Island counterparts; Camp Wawanakwa, the setting of Total Drama Island, was also revisited on several occasions, most notably as the site of some of the season's challenges.
 All of the cast of Total Drama Island return in the same roles as that of Total Drama Island, though some had their roles reduced as their characters were not as prominent in this season.
 As with Total Drama Island, two endings were commissioned for the series, one with each of the final two competitors winning; after the airing of the penultimate episode and prior to the season finale, viewers were prompted to the show's website (either at Teletoon for viewers in Canada or Cartoon Network for American viewers) to vote for the desired ending.
 Unlike Total Drama Island, however, the alternate ending was available as a webcast on the show's website immediately following its airing.

 Reception

-Total Drama Action has received generally mixed reviews from critics and fans, though not as much as its predecessor.
-Most critics agree the season does not live up to the first season, Total Drama Island.
+Total Drama Action has received generally generally positive reviews from critics and fans, though not as much as its predecessor.
+Most critics agree the season does not live up to the first season, Total Drama Island, though they did praise for its character development on characters who did not get as much time in the previous season.
 Total Drama Action received a 7.6 on Metacritic by fans, which indicates "generally favorable reviews".

 Media

 DVD releases

 Total Drama Action has only been publicly sold on DVD in Australia.
-The first half of the season was released on a Region 4 DVD, on November 2, 2011."
+The first half of the season was released on a Region 4 DVD, on November 2, 2011.
 The second half of the season was released exclusively to Australia, on July 4, 2012.